prisma/prisma-fundamentals/instruqt/advanced/03-nested/assignment.md

   type: service
   hostname: workstation
   port: 8080
+- title: App
+  type: service
+  hostname: workstation
+  port: 3000
 difficulty: basic
 timelimit: 600
 ---
 Steps
 ======
 1. Use the proper CLI command to create a new schema file.
 Docs: [Command Reference](https://www.prisma.io/docs/reference/api-reference/command-reference)
 1. Edit the new schema file with VS Code and review the precreated definitions.
 Notice that the generator defaults to using the correct "prisma-client-js" provider.
-Now update the Prisma Schema so that the Prisma Client will output to a folder named "generated/client/" inside the "/app/src" directory".
+Now update the Prisma Schema so that the Prisma Client will output to a folder named "generated/client/" inside the "backend/src" directory".
 Update the datasource definition to use a MySQL database with a url coming from the environment variable DATABASE_CONNECTION..
 Docs: [Generating the Client](https://www.prisma.io/docs/concepts/components/prisma-client/working-with-prismaclient/generating-prisma-client) [MySQL](https://www.prisma.io/docs/concepts/database-connectors/mysql)
 1. Create a model for "User" with the following fields:
 | Field Name | Type   | Attributes           |
 |------------|--------|----------------------|